-Mark teaches the Alexander Technique on faculty in Capilano University and runs a private teaching practice where he helps people overcome health and performance challenges using the Alexander Technique.
+Mark teaches the Alexander Technique on faculty in Capilano University and runs a private teaching practice where he helps people improve and enhance their health and performance using the Alexander Technique.

-He’s a certified Alexander Technique teacher (Alexander Technique Canada), and has worked in hospitals and rehabilitation clinics throughout Vancouver.
-He has a Master of Occupational Therapy (MOT, UBC), a bachelor of music (B.Mus), and has worked on research in the neurosciences studying how the brain learns movement (SFU).
+He is a certified Alexander Technique teacher (Alexander Technique Canada), and has worked in hospitals and rehabilitation clinics throughout Vancouver.
+He has a Master of Occupational Therapy (MOT, UBC), a bachelor of music (B.Mus), and has been a part of research in the neurosciences studying how the brain learns movement (SFU).
 In addition, he represented the Alexander Technique teachers across Canada from 2015-18 at both a national and international level.

-Having overcome a personal injury through the Alexander Technique, I care deeply that people who want to learn and apply the Alexander Technique to better their lives are able to discover the most dynamic, poised, and powerful versions of themselves. - Mark
+Having overcome a personal injury through the Alexander Technique I care deeply that people who want to learn and apply the Alexander Technique to better their lives are able to discover the most dynamic, poised, and powerful versions of themselves.

 Certified Alexander Technique teacher, 2012-Present (Alexander Technique Canada) .